-- Bring a large pot of salted water to a boil.
-Add the potatoes and boil for 15 minutes, or until fork-tender.
-Drain the potatoes and place them back in the pot.
-Set potatoes aside.
+- Begin by bringing a large pot of salted water to a boil.
+Add the potatoes and boil for 15 minutes, or until fork tender.

-- Place the cashews, water and egg yolk in a high-speed blender (such as a Vitamix) and process for 1 full minute, or until smooth and creamy.
-Pour the cashew cream on top of the potatoes and use a potato masher or stick blender to mash.
-Season with salt to taste.
-Set mashed potatoes aside.
+- Place the cashews, water, and egg yolk in a high-speed blender, and process for 1 minute, or until smooth and creamy.

-- Place the sliced leek rounds into a food processor or mini Cuisinart, pulse several times to shred.
-Set shredded leeks aside.
+- Place the leeks, carrots, and onions in a food processor to shred.
+Set aside.

 - In a large skillet, heat enough extra virgin olive or avocado oil to cover the bottom of the pan with a thin layer.